sgzed86/ColorectalCancerOmics/README.md

 # ColorectalCancerOmics
 This is just Gen-omics research currently, I will layer in the multi-omics from CPTAC later.
+I am trying to use the python api to merge several datasets together.

 This analysis is written in R using the data from TCGA, analyzing based on the available cancer markers.